Blog Wednesday, October 25 2023

 Adverse action is a federally-mandated protocol under the Fair Credit Reporting Act (FCRA).
 This article will share some key considerations under the FCRA.

+When Does Adverse Action Apply?
 Adverse action applies whenever you plan to make a negative hiring decision based on a consumer report like a background check.
 It may seem simple, but there are clear steps companies need to take to comply.
 The goal is for the candidate to be able to dispute the outcome if they want to.

 Best practice: Hiring managers should avoid telling candidates they’ve been disqualified—in person or in writing—before sending them a pre-adverse action notice.
 We’ll go over what that notice should look like shortly.

+How Should You Start the Adverse Action Process?
 At this stage, it’s important to recognize that you found potentially-problematic information that may disqualify the candidate.

 As such, the first step of the adverse action process is to send the applicant a pre-adverse action notice.
 You’ll want to do this before your hiring team finalizes their decision.